 - National Engineering Research Center for Technological Innovation Method and Tool, China

-The 11th International Conference on Systematic Innovation (ICSI) & the 10th Global Competition on Systematic Innovation (GCSI) will publicize the application of innovation methods in industries and universities which includes the development, dissemination and popularization of innovation methods, innovative training for industries and implementation of Systematic Innovation TRIZ.
-The conference will contain plenary speeches/tutorials by world-renown researchers/practitioners and parallel technical sessions.
+The conference will contain plenary speeches/tutorials by world-renown researchers/ practitioners and parallel technical sessions.
 The conference will foster collaboration, networking and joint efforts among the participants to advance the theory and practice as well as to identify significant trends for the application of innovation methods in industries and academe.
-Free pre-conference tour: First 40 paid international registrants will be offered a free scenic/technical tour in Tianjin vicinity.
-One regular registration can only cover one free tour.

-- Innovation Methods for Strategy, Business, Service applications.
+- Innovation Methods for applications in Strategy, Business, Service, Products, Processes and Equipment, etc.

 - Education of systematic product/process/service innovations & innovation methods